songfd2018/hello-world/README.md

 #### Installing R version 3.5.2 on Windows

-Please download and install [R-3.5.2 for Windows](https://cran.r-project.org/bin/windows/base/) and double click to install it onto your computer.
+Please download and install [R-3.5.2 for Windows](https://cran.r-project.org/bin/windows/base/) onto your computer.
 It will take a few minutes.

 #### Package dependencies